sciai-lab/mutex-watershed/experiments/training/README.md

 Note that you might need to adjust the cuda version.

-In addition, you will need to add [neurofire]() to the environment and install the mutex watershed repo.
+In addition, you will need to add [neurofire]() to the environment and install the mutex watershed package.

 You will also need to adapt the input paths in the config files, e.g. [here](https://github.com/hci-unihd/mutex-watershed/blob/master/experiments/training/template_config/data_config.yml#L8).
 You can change the input window size [here](https://github.com/hci-unihd/mutex-watershed/blob/master/experiments/training/template_config/data_config.yml#L2)